 The central design of the KISA is that it’s not complex, and features large, tactile buttons for one-touch calling.
 The KISA is in no way a ‘smartphone’, given it’s a made-to-order device that features a maximum of 10 contacts, each with their own programmed mechanical button, plus a large SOS button for emergencies.
 There’s no screen, which makes the written names or icons important, but you’ll get GPS tracking, a long battery life, and simple charging.
 This phone starts at RRP $223 if you sign up with a plan on the Telstra, Vodafone or Optus networks, or $343 if you sign up with a BYO SIM card.

 These next phones take the more modern approach to phone design.
 Instead of stripping away features to be more simplistic and easy to use, the smartphones below are typical iPhone and Android releases.

 One of the benefits of these is that they can be easy to understand for a wide range of users because they’re so common, but they’re typically more expensive and more advanced.
 If the phone is going to be used for a lot more than just calls, then these devices are worth looking into.

-The following table shows selected published phones on plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows selected published 24-month Samsung Galaxy A71 plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 The iPhone SE is the newest ‘affordable’ phone from Apple, with prices in Australia starting at $749.
 It’s a small unit that isn’t entirely touchscreen, and still has a home button on the bottom.
 The great thing about Apple phones is they’re designed around an intuitive user experience, and even smartphone newbies should find the SE fairly easy to navigate.
 The battery life is good, you’ll get a great camera, and a fast performance when using apps.
 You can also get the SE bundled to a phone plan, which you can see in the table above.